 - Use the large shredding side of a grater to grate carrots into cabbage mix.

 - To make the dressing, sweeten the vinegar in a small bowl by completely dissolving sugar until the vinegar becomes the consistency of simple syrup.
-Add in olive oil and mix to combine.
-Pour dressing entirely over the salad and use a fork to combine all of the ingredients well.
+Whisk in olive oil if using.
+Pour all of the dressing over the salad and use a fork to combine all of the ingredients well.

 - Use tomatoes to stud the top of the salad.
 Chill the salad until it is time to serve.